 5G and Satcom – The perfect ecosystem

-With the upcoming bandwidth sharing of C-band spectrum all but inevitable, satellite sector players will have to find innovative new solutions to maintain service levels.
-High power amplifier products are expected to play a key role in creating the next new normal.
+With the upcoming bandwidth sharing of C-band spectrum satellite sector players have to find innovative new solutions to maintain service levels.
+High power amplifier products play a key role in creating the next new normal.

-The lack of a firm decision one way or the other has created great uncertainty for the satellite industry in the past few months.
-The number of deployed ground and space based C-band assets are significant, and the reallocation will restrict the ability of some satellite operators to deliver services.
-The impact has also been felt by satcom component manufacturers as requirements for C-band equipment that would normally be used for sustainment, upgrades and modernization had been put on hold pending a decision.
+The impact has also been felt by satcom component manufacturers as requirements for C-band equipment that would normally be used for sustainment, upgrades and modernization were put on hold.
 The unimagined impact of COVID-19 and the commensurate cancellation of major sporting events has impacted the video broadcast and mobile uplink markets tremendously as well.

 The coexistence of 5G cellular networks and satellite operations is paramount to both group’s long-term success.
 A symbiotic relationship results in a ‘win-win’ for both parties.
 The proliferation of 5G is dependent upon the ubiquity of satellite communications to facilitate international roaming and the needs of mobile customers.
 Additionally, the enormity of needed backhaul services will benefit teleports worldwide.